stuartpb/git-slum/README.md

-# git-slum

-slightly less unhelpful message
+# git-slum: slightly less unhelpful message

-## the idea

-a Bash script that, given a commit or a current working directory state, generates a commit message that basically just rephrases the output of `git diff --name-status`, the way the default commit messages on GitHub work.
+`git-slum` is a Bash script that takes the output of `git diff --name-status` and converts it to a one-line summary of the file operations, akin to the default commit subjects provided when making changes on GitHub.

 ## Use cases